rickhall2000/getting-and-cleaning-data/CodeBook.md

 subject - An integer between 1 and 30 representing the test subject the row pertains to. activity - The activity the subject was performing at the time, one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+The summary dataset contains the mean value of each variable, gouped by activity and subject.

 ## Licence
 This Licence was in the original dataset